 Potter DIY: Luna Lovegood Butterbeer Cork Necklace

-This Luna Lovegood cork necklace is not only a fantastic piece to sport and represent your love for the fandom, but it is also a must for anyone looking to cosplay Luna!
-This fantastic tutorial comes to us from Lauren B., who came up with this idea prior to the last movie being released.
-She’s also made Luna’s radish earrings and worn both of these pieces to the midnight premiere of Harry Potter and the Deathly Hallows.
-Have fun with this awesome DIY, and make sure to tweet us photos (@MuggleNet) if you attempt this yourself – we love to see them!
+This Luna Lovegood cork necklace is not only a fantastic piece to sport that represents your love for the fandom but also a must for anyone looking to cosplay Luna.
+This fantastic tutorial comes to us from Lauren B., who came up with this idea prior to the last movie’s release.
+She also made Luna’s radish earrings and wore both pieces to the midnight premiere of Harry Potter and the Deathly Hallows – Part 2.
+Have fun with this awesome DIY, and make sure to tweet us photos (@MuggleNet) if you attempt this yourself – we’d love to see them!

-- 1–2 packs of small blue beads (Lauren got hers from Michael’s)
+- 1–2 packs of small blue beads (Lauren got hers from Michaels craft store)

-- 1 large silver bead (big enough hole to fit blue beads through, again, Michael’s)
+- 1 large silver bead (center hole should be large enough to fit blue beads through; from Michaels)

 - 1 bottle cork

-Tie one end of each wire around the lobster claw.
-If you are afraid it will come undone, put a small dot of glue on the knot (this isn’t necessary but can be taken as a precautionary measure).
+Step 2: Tie one end of each wire around the lobster claw clasp.
+If you are afraid it will come undone, put a small dot of glue on the knot using the hot glue gun (this isn’t necessary but can be taken as a precautionary measure).

-Fill both strands full of blue beads, leaving a few centimeters empty at the ends to tie it to the other half (circular connector) of the lobster claw clasp.
-DO NOT put on this attachment, yet!
+Step 3: Fill both strands full of blue beads, leaving a few centimeters empty at the ends to tie it to the other half (circular connector) of the lobster claw clasp.
+DO NOT put on this attachment yet!

-Now it is time to attach the other half of the lobster clasp.
-Tie the open wire at the other end of the necklace onto the circular attachment and very carefully put a dot of glue on the knot if necessary.
-Careful not to get glue in the middle of the circle!
+Step 5: Now it is time to attach the other half of the lobster claw clasp.
+Tie the open wire at the other end of the necklace onto the circular attachment and using the hot glue gun, very carefully put a dot of glue on the knot if necessary.
+Be careful not to get glue in the middle of the circle.

-Put a small dot of glue on the silver bead, and attach the bottle cork.
+Step 6: Put a small dot of glue on the silver bead using the hot glue gun, and attach the bottle cork.
 Let dry, and voilà!
-You’re free to dress up as your favorite quirky Ravenclaw!
+You’re free to dress up as your favorite quirky Ravenclaw.